tryggos16/kest2_windows_verkefni/README.md

 11.3.2.8 Lab - Manage System Files.
 NOT DONE!
 """""""""""""""""""""""""""""""""""""""""""""""""""""

 11.4.1.5 Lab - Work in the Windows Command Shell.
-NOT DONE!
 """""""""""""""""""""""""""""""""""""""""""""""""""""
 ## Step 2: Display command help from the command prompt.
 ### 1. Question: To see the next page, press the spacebar.
 What happens when you press enter?